 Funding: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Country coordinator: Carine Debrabandère

-Main focus: Qualification, professionalism and economic sustainability of the media sector, civic engagement, participation of disadvantaged population groups, local participatory and community media, journalism education/curricula development, conflict and media/ conflict-sensitive reporting, business models and economic sustainability, professionalism and networks in journalism
+Main focus: Qualification, professionalism and financial sustainability of the media sector, participation of disadvantaged population groups, (local) participatory media content and community media, conflict and media/ conflict-sensitive reporting, business models and financial sustainability, professional journalism/ journalists' networks, media and information literacy (MIL)